 Charming homes and churches grace this old town on Port Royal Island.
 Come here on a day trip from Hilton Head, Savannah, or Charleston, or to spend a quiet weekend at a B&B while you shop and stroll through the historic district.
 Beaufort continues to gain recognition as an art town and supports a large number of galleries for its diminutive size.
 Visitors are drawn equally to the town's artsy scene and to the area's water-sports possibilities.
 The annual Beaufort Water Festival, which takes place over 10 days in July, is the premier event.
 For a calendar of Beaufort's annual events, check out www.beaufortsc.org.

 More and more transplants have decided to spend the rest of their lives here, drawn to Beaufort's small-town charms, and the area is burgeoning.
-A truly Southern town, its picturesque backdrops have lured filmmakers here to shoot The Big Chill, The Prince of Tides, and The Great Santini, the last two being Hollywood adaptations of best-selling books by author Pat Conroy.
-Conroy has waxed poetic about the Lowcountry and calls the Beaufort area home.
+A truly Southern town, its picturesque backdrops have lured filmmakers here to shoot The Big Chill, The Prince of Tides, and The Great Santini, the last two being Hollywood adaptations of best-selling books by the late author Pat Conroy.
+Conroy had waxed poetic about the Lowcountry and called the Beaufort area home.

 To support Beaufort's growing status as a tourist destination, it has doubled the number of hotels in recent years.
 Military events like the frequent graduations (traditionally Wednesday and Thursday) at the marine base on Parris Island tie up rooms.